swiss-territorial-data-lab/proj-streetview/README.md

-# Detection of manholes on streetview images
+# Detection of manholes on street view images

 <!--Currently do not include the reporjection of the ground truth.
 To be added later.-->